Chanelle Hayes: Early life

 Hayes was born Chanelle Jade Sinclair in 1987 in Wythenshawe, a suburb of Manchester, England.
 Her mother, Andrea Sinclair, a 32-year-old prostitute, was murdered by client Keith Pollard on 5 April 1988, when Hayes was not quite five months old.
 Hayes was then put up for adoption and was brought up in Wakefield, West Yorkshire by Christine and Harry Hayes.
-At age 15 she sought information about her birth family from social workers and was reunited with her grandmother and her sisters in Sheffield.

 Career

 In 2007, Hayes emerged into the public eye when she appeared on the eighth series of the UK's Big Brother.
 Following her appearance in Big Brother, she appeared many times in newspapers and magazines doing photo shoots and interviews.
 On 23 November 2007, it was revealed that Hayes was voted the Favourite Big Brother Housemate Ever by the forum members of Digital Spy.
 She was also voted the second Sexiest Female Housemate Ever, losing by a narrow margin to Imogen Thomas.

 In April 2008, Hayes was cast in a video by the creative advertising team of Lee & Dan Special Projects, who had been hired by MTV UK to produce a viral advertisement for the new MTV comedy Fur TV.

 In May 2008, BBC Radio 1 declined to add her debut single to the playlist, despite interviewing her on the Chris Moyles breakfast show.
 In May 2008, she also topped a poll by Domino's Pizza, to find Britain's least talented celebrity.
 In June, she stated her "fame may be over" as TV producers started putting her television ideas on hold.
 In August the organisers of V festival reportedly declined her request to sing.

 In June 2008, Hayes started a column in glossy weekly magazine Star.
 She shared her views on Big Brother 9 for thirteen weeks until the show finished on 5 September 2008.

 In 2011, Hayes opened a cake making business in Wakefield.

 Her autobiography – Baring My Heart, co-written with Anna Pointer, and published by John Blake Publishing, was released on 3 July 2014.

+In 2024, Hayes graduated from university and began working as a qualified nurse.